William Rutherford Sanders: Life

 Returning to Edinburgh he began working as a pathologist at Edinburgh Royal Infirmary in 1852.
 In 1853 he succeeded Harold and John Goodsir as Curator of the Museum within the Royal College of Surgeons of Edinburgh.
 In 1857 he became senior Physician at the Infirmary and from 1869 he was also given the chair in Pathology by the University of Edinburgh.

+In 1854 Sanders was elected a member of the Harveian Society of Edinburgh and was one of its secretaries from 1871-1881.
 In 1865 he was elected a member of the Aesculapian Club.
 In 1870 he was elected a Fellow of the Royal Society of Edinburgh his proposer being John Hutton Balfour.

 A chronic abscess formed in 1874 and gradually worsened, causing him to retire from most duties.
 An attack of hemiplegia caused him total loss of speech from September 1880.

 He died of an apopleptic fit at home, 30 Charlotte Square in Edinburgh on 18 February 1881, aged only 53.
 He is buried in one of the central sections of Dean Cemetery close to a main path.